 "They have never tried to penetrate the soul of the Jews," he declared.
-"They have read the Bible but neglected the oral tradition by which we interpret it.
-This makes a different Bible altogether.
+"They he declared.
+Jews." have read the Bible but neglected the oral tradition by which we interpret it.
+This makes a different Bible alto-

-"Halacha is essentially a method-a way of approaching things and reacting to them.
-However, to equate Judaism with legalism the way Christian theologians are prone to do is like equating mathematics with a compilation of mathematical equations.
+"Halacha is essentially a method-a way of approaching things and reac them.
+However, to Judaism with legali way Christian theo are prone to do is like ing mathematics with pilation of math equations.